noaa-nwfsc/pycax/README.md

 # test and generate a coverage report
 python3 -m pytest -rxs --cov=pycax --cov-report term-missing ./pycax
 # make the documentation in docs/html
-cd docs # pyCAX/docs
+cd docs # pycax/docs
 make clean html linkcheck
 ```

 ## Credits

-Thanks to the developers of [pyobis](https://github.com/iobis/pyobis) package who created a package that was easy to use as a full template for a REST API client with tests, documentation files, and GitHub Actions and included the instructions and requirments for local development. as a template.
-The structure of pycax mimics `pyobis` struction but was adapted and changed for the CAX API.
-The [pygbif](https://github.com/gbif/pygbif) package is similar (and seems to have influenced pyobis). `pygbif` source was used for reference and study though no code directly used.
-Some `pygbif` code may appear in `pycax` if pyobis used `pygbif` functions for reference.
-Noteably the Sphinx documentation configuration files seem to originate from `pygbif`.
+Thanks to the developers of [pyobis](https://github.com/iobis/pyobis) package who created a package that was easy to use as a full template for a REST API client with tests, documentation files, and GitHub Actions and included the instructions and requirements for local development.
+The structure of pycax mimics pyobis struction but was adapted and changed for the CAX API.
+The [pygbif](https://github.com/gbif/pygbif) package is similar (and seems to have influenced pyobis). pygbif source was used for reference and study though no code directly used.
+Some pygbif code may appear in pycax if pyobis used pygbif functions for reference.
+Noteably the Sphinx documentation configuration files seem to originate from pygbif.

 <hr>